pyxnat/pyxnat/doc/features/users.rst

 User Manager
 ------------

-The REST API currently offers a limited number of functionalities to manage users.
-It will be improved in future releases.
-The class :class:`~pyxnat.Interface.manage.users` contains methods to retrieve information on the users registered on the server.
+The REST API currently offers a limited number of features to manage users.
+The class :class:`~pyxnat.Interface.manage.users` may be used to know about registered users on the server.

-To list all the users:
+To list all existing users:

 .. code-block:: python

    >>> central.interface.manage.users()

-To get information on a specific user:
+On a specific user:

 .. code-block:: python